saidaspen/rustcred/README.md

 If you think a repo is missing create a pull-request on the RustCred repo to add that repo name to the tracked_repos file.
 Once that is merged, it will be considered for scores counting.

 ### Why does this page look so much like Advent of Code?
 I just love Advent of Code.
 It is the highlight of the year.
-I strongly recommend participating, and trying to solve some of it's nuggets of programming exercises.
+I strongly recommend participating and trying to solve some of its nuggets of programming exercises.
 Try to do them in Rust, it's a challenge, but perfectly doable!

 ## Disclaimer
-RustCred was my first Rust project, a side-project of mine, while learning Rust.
-I take no resposibility for what you might do with it.
+RustCred was my first Rust project while learning Rust.
+I take no responsibility for what you might do with it.
 I am, however, open to contributions and pull-requests!
 Any changes is done at my discretion; how the site works, what repos are tracked for scores, how often the web-page it is updated, etc.
 This is meant to be fun, nothing else.